 Trading of Nifty 50 index futures on the Singapore stock exchange indicates that the Nifty could rise 2 points at the opening bell.

-The trading activity on that day showed that the foreign portfolio investors (FPIs) bought shares worth a net Rs 314.83 crore yesterday, 7 August 2018, as per provisional data released by the stock exchanges.
-Domestic institutional investors (DIIs) sold shares worth a net Rs 319.90 crore yesterday, 7 August 2018, as per provisional data.
+Closer home, foreign portfolio investors (FPIs) bought shares worth a net Rs 736.18 crore on 7 January 2019, as per provisional data released by the stock exchanges.
+Domestic institutional investors (DIIs) sold shares worth a net Rs 141.97 crore on 7 January 2019, as per provisional data.

 Powered by Capital Market - Live News